cbc-univie/transformato/docs/Installation.rst

 .. note::
-    For running simulations on a **NVIDIA** machine using **CUDA**, openMM will install the python package cudatoolkits.
+    For running simulations on a **NVIDIA** machine using **CUDA**, openMM will install the python package cudatoolkit.
 Make sure the version in your environment is not higher than the CUDA version of your NVIDIA driver (you can check by using ``nvidia-smi`` for the driver and by ``conda list`` you can see your current version).
 If necessary you can install the correct cudatoolkit version by using ``conda install cudatoolkit=X.Y -c conda-forge``